mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # Authentication Service

-The Authentication Service (AS) has to provide three functionalities:
+The Authentication Service (AS) has to provide three services:

 1. Issue credentials to clients that attest to bindings between identities and signature key pairs